"If you could make God bleed, people would cease to believe in Him."

 Howard Stark: Ladies and gentlemen, I'd like to show you...my ass. *turns his back on the camera and thrusts his butt out*

 Eureka Moment: While trying to perfect the arc reactor, Tony suddenly finds inspiration in his father's miniature model of the first Stark Expo.
-Of course, his dad did that quite on purpose during the video he left behind for Tony.
+His dad did that on purpose during the video he left behind for Tony.

 Howard Stark:This is the key to the future, Tony.
 Camera cut to the City of the Future Camera cut to the Unisphere Camera cut to a prototype arc reactor

 It seems that they did some research on the missing element.
-The element in question (118) does exist as "Ununoctium" though it is radioactive and only lasts for a very short time before decaying.
+The element in question (118) exists as "Ununoctium" though it is radioactive and only lasts for a very short time before decaying.
 It can only be synthesized with the help of a particle accelerator.
+However, who's to say there isn't some else coming into play here, like the fact that it's based off of Asgardian matter?

 Fanservice: Scarlett Johansson as Black Widow.
 Lampshaded when she and Happy drive to Hammer's lab and she changes in the back of his car, granting a clear shot of her in her underwear.
 Happy peeks at her with the rearview mirror and nearly crashes the car.